Hearing loss can affect people of all ages, professions, and lifestyles. Because of this, there are many different causes of hearing loss.

 During the first part of your evaluation, we will sit down with you to learn about who you are, what you do, and the lifestyle you enjoy.

 We will take our time to make sure we address all of your concerns regarding your hearing loss.
-To ensure we have a complete understanding of your hearing health, we will ask you about your family history, your overall health, and any prior injuries or events that may have led to your hearing loss.
+In addition, to ensure we have a complete understanding of your hearing health, we will ask you about your family history, your overall health, and any prior injuries or events that may have led to your hearing loss.

 We do this to determine how to move forward with the evaluations and build a relationship with you and gain a good understanding of what your needs are.